Do you want to sell your house fast and at a high price and have no moral qualms?

 - Humans overbid under competition

-Overbidding in auction is a well known and proven phenomenon.
+Overbidding in auctions is a well-known and proven phenomenon.

-Further studies show that the phenomenon is accentuated, and not diminished, when bidding for large-evaluations items (and house sales are large evaluation items).
+Further studies show that the phenomenon is accentuated, and not diminished when bidding for large-evaluation items (and house sales are large evaluation items).

 Don’t worry the seller will back out.
 He will be looking for justification as to why it’s a good deal instead (Incognito: Secret Lives of the Brain).